schemaanalyst/schemaanalyst/README.md

 * `database.properties`: contains properties relating to database connections, such as usernames and passwords.
-The `dbms` property at the top of this file specifies which database to use (SQLite, Postgres, or HyperSQL).
+The `dbms` property at the top of this file specifies which database to use (i.e., SQLite, Postgres, or HyperSQL).

 * `locations.properties`: specifies the layout of the SchemaAnalyst directories, and should not require any changes (but may be useful if adding